oneapi-src/level-zero-spec/scripts/core/PROG.md

 ```

 ${"#"} <a name="brr">Barriers</a>
-There are two type of barriers:
-1. **Execution Barriers** - used to insert a dependency between commands submitted to the same command list.
+- Execution Barriers are used to insert a dependency between commands submitted to the same command list.
-2. **Memory Barriers** - used to insert a dependency between memory access between another command queue?

-${"##"} Execution Barriers
 - Commands submitted to a command list are only gaurenteed to start in the same order in which they are submitted;
 there is no implicit control of which order they complete.
 - Execution barriers provide explicit control to indicate that previous commands must complete prior to